Curve diffusion and straightening flows on parallel lines: Introduction

 \subsection{Curve diffusion flow}

-In light of condition \eqref{EQextension}, global existence follows if we are able to uniformly bound the length of the position vector and the $L^2$-norm of the derivative of curvature.
+In light of condition \eqref{EQextension}, global existence follows if we are able to uniformly bound the position vector $\gamma$ and the $L^2$-norm of $k_s$.
 The curve diffusion flow is the $H^{-1}$ gradient flow of the length functional, with $L' = -\vn{k_s}_2^2$.
 The length is uniformly controlled a-priori but this does not yield immediately an estimate for $\vn{\gamma}_\infty$.
-It does make $\vn{k_s}^2_2$ a natural energy for the flow, with an a-priori uniform estimate in $L^1([0,T))$ depending only on the length of the initial data.
+It does make $\vn{k_s}^2_2$ a natural energy for the flow, with an a-priori uniform estimate in $L^1([0,T))$ in terms of the length of the initial data.
 Despite this, there are shrinking self-similar solutions to the evolution equation (see Figure \ref{FigLemniscate}, which relies upon the lemniscate described in \cite{edwards14}) that are clearly singular in finite-time.
-Additionally, there is a conjecture due to Giga that implies finite-time singularities can occur from initially embedded data.
-For the situation with free boundary considered here, we expect that there exist a greater variety of such singularities.
+There is a conjecture due to Giga (see \cite{GWconvcdf} for a discussion) that all singularities flow from immersed (and not embedded) data.
+For our situation here, we expect that there exist a greater variety of singularities.

 Therefore global existence is not expected to hold generically.
 It is natural to hope however that in a suitable neighbourhood of minimisers for the energy, global existence and convergence to a minimiser holds.
 The only global minimisers are straight lines perpendicular to the supporting lines.
 Our main theorem confirms that these equilibria are stable, with neighbourhood given by the oscillation of curvature.